0xEodum/ML-ArtilleryPlugin/README.md

 ![Trajectory Comparison 10.45-10.55](https://i.ibb.co/spzCQRV0/trajectory-comparison-10-45-10-50-10-55.png)

 This approach allows us to decrease the step size by half (to 0.025) while using interpolation to effectively obtain a dataset as if the step were 0.0125.

-## Conclusion

-This research has demonstrated the unique challenges of accurately modeling projectile physics in game environments.
-Through multiple iterations of approach refinement, we developed an efficient method for predicting projectile trajectories with high accuracy.
-The integration of machine learning models with game physics simulations provides a powerful framework for optimizing projectile targeting in dynamic game environments.

-The Game Optimized Dataset Collection (GODC) method represents a significant contribution to efficient data collection for game physics modeling, reducing the time required by several orders of magnitude while maintaining high accuracy.
-GradientBoosting proved to be the most effective algorithm for our specific use case, achieving prediction accuracy of 96-99% across different projectile types.